merivale/victor/README.md

 One difference, immediately visible in my type definition for messages, is that the `PRIOR` elaboration does not take an additional *time* argument.
 In support of this, note that `"They have gone to America last year"` is not a sentence of English.
 Admittedly one can say, for example, `"I have eaten this morning"`.
 However, one can only say this while it is still morning, when `"this morning"` consequently signals the present rather than the past; as it does in, for instance, `"I am hungry this morning"`.
 One can also say things like, `"They have already been to America"`, but `"already"` here cannot be the result of an additional argument to the `PRIOR` elaboration, since it also arises without that elaboration (`"They already left for America"`).
 In both cases, therefore, the additional words - `"this morning"` and `"already"` - cannot be owing to any additional argument to the `PRIOR` elaboration itself.
 My model does not yet account for these words, but my assumption is that they will each be accounted for by an additional elaboration.

-(To get a little ahead of myself, and somewhat speculatively, perhaps we need a `PRESENT` elaboration whose sole purpose is to allow for the introduction of a more precise specification of the present time of the condition's satisfaction.
+(To get a little ahead of myself, and somewhat speculatively, perhaps we need a `PRESENT` elaboration whose sole purpose is to allow for the introduction of a more detailed or explicit specification of the present time of the condition's satisfaction.
 It would need to be incompatible with the `PAST` elaboration, of course, but not with the `PRIOR` elaboration.
 And then perhaps we need a - let's say - `PREVIOUS` elaboration, responsible for the introduction of the adverb `"already"`.
 This would of course be incompatible with `PRESENT` or plain messages, but a common companion of the `PAST` and `PRIOR` elaborations alike.)

 A second difference between the `PAST` and `PRIOR` elaborations is that, where the former merely indicates that something is past, the latter indicates that something is past *with respect to something else*.
 Hence my choice of terminology: what is past is simply past, but what is prior is prior *to* something.
 More specifically, when applied to a plain message, the `PRIOR` elaboration doesn't *directly* produce a message concerning the past satisfaction of its underlying condition; rather, it produces a *new* condition, one whose satisfaction (at any given point in time) entails the satisfaction of the underlying condition *prior* to that point.
 This, I take it, explains why it cannot take an additional time argument in the same way that the `PAST` elaboration does.